katerinamargatina/katerinamargatina.github.io/_pages/about.md

 I have the pleasure of working with [Anders Søgaard](https://anderssoegaard.github.io/) and the rest of the team on exciting projects on learning from disagreement, fairness and cross-cultural NLP!

 In 2019, I was working as a Machine Learning Engineer at the awesome Greek startup [DeepSea Technologies](https://www.deepsea.ai/).
-Prior, I obtained my diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en)
+Prior, I obtained my diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the National Technical University of Athens (NTUA)🇬🇷.
-[//]: (integrated BEng & MEng)
-at the National Technical University of Athens (NTUA)🇬🇷.
 In my [thesis](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/17295/1/Eng_Thesis_Kate.pdf) I worked on transfer  learning  and  attention-based  conditioning  methods  for natural language processing, under the supervision of
 [Alexandros Potamianos](https://scholar.google.com/citations?user=pBQViyUAAAAJ&hl=en).

 In my free time, I enjoy yoga, movies and long walks (with iced coffee).
 I love tennis, skiing, hiking, and bouldering (even though I am not good at it)!

-I am generally looking forward to the post-Covid era, when we will be able to enjoy travelling again.🦋
+[//]: # I am generally looking forward to the post-Covid era, when we will be able to enjoy travelling again.🦋

+I've come to realise that I want my research to have a positive impact in the real world, so feel free to reach out if you want to collaborate on cool projects that aim to develop language technologies for social good.🦋

 [//]: # (I was a member of the [SLP@NTUA](https://slp-ntua.github.io/team/) group and I was supervised by ....am a visiting Ph.D. student at the University of Copenhagen🇩🇰 and specifically at )